Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- The two teams combine to average 50.7 points per game, 4.2 more than the total in this contest.

-- The combined points per game average of the two teams, 50.7, is 4.2 points greater than Saturday's over/under.
+- The 42.4 combined points per game that these two squads have allowed this season are 4.1 fewer than the 46.5 total in this contest.

-- This contest's total is 4.1 points more than the 42.4 these two squads combine to surrender per game this season.

-- Tigers games this season feature an average total of 49.0 points, a number 2.5 points higher than Saturday's over/under.
+- The Tigers and their opponents have scored an average of 49.0 points per game in 2021, 2.5 more than Saturday's total.

-- The 62.6 PPG average total in Cardinals games this season is 16.1 points more than this game's over/under.

 Clemson Stats and Trends